 Water-logged soil is often the result of over-watering and/or poor drainage, and it’s more common in the shaded areas of your garden.
-Soil that can’t drain water away gives mushrooms the perfect conditions to grow!
+Soil that doesn't have drainage to drain water away gives mushrooms the perfect conditions to grow!
 Mushrooms grow best in damp lawn conditions, and this is one of the most important things to note when knowing how to get rid of mushrooms in a lawn in the UK.

-Although these damp conditions are perfect for mushrooms, and even though the mushrooms can benefit the growth of your garden, the damp conditions encourages moss to grow and increase the risk of common grass diseases, and in the end, it does more harm than good!
+Although these damp conditions are perfect for mushrooms, and even though the mushrooms can benefit the growth of your garden, the damp conditions encourage moss to grow, which increases the risk of common grass diseases, and in the end, it does more harm than good!

 So, how to get rid of mushrooms in lawn UK?